tosodo/Cardio_Classifier/README.md

 Machine learning has demonstrated truly life-impacting potential in healthcare – particularly in the area of medical diagnosis.

-One in four deaths in Britain is caused by CVD and has a very high human and Economic cost.A process that can save clinical diagnosis and research would not only save money but also lives .
+One in four deaths in Britain is caused by CVD and has a very high human and Economic cost.

 Figures released by the Centre for Economic and Business Research shows the total cost of CVD in the UK is set to rise by over £3billion in the next six years, from around £15billion in 2014 to over £18billion in 2020.